 The Importance Of Vitamins

 Eating a healthy diet is an important part of overall well-being.
-Good nutrition is instrumental for avoiding some types of chronic disease.
+Good nutrition is instrumental for avoiding health issues.
 Many people pay close attention to their diets to ensure that they consume the vitamins and minerals necessary for good health.
-However, some groups of people are especially at risk for vitamin deficiencies, including women of childbearing age and Mexican-Americans.
 Shedding light on vitamins can help people understand their importance and easy ways to incorporate them into their diet.

 Foods contain various vitamins and minerals.
 The human body needs vitamins to help support various functions, such as cell growth and development.
 Different vitamins perform different functions, and any deficiencies in specific vitamins could cause health problems.
 The body needs 13 essential vitamins for optimal function.
 These vitamins include vitamins A, C, D, E, and K. The B vitamins are also important, and they include B1, B2, B3, B6, B7, and B12.
 The body also needs folate and pantothenic acid.

 - Why Is it Important to Eat Vegetables?

 - Health Benefits of Fruits and Vegetables (PDF)

 - Are We Getting Enough Vitamins and Nutrients?

 Vitamins fall into two separate categories: fat-soluble and water-soluble.
 The body stores fat-soluble vitamins in fatty tissue.
 These vitamins include vitamins A, D, E, and K. When people consume dietary fat, their bodies absorb fat-soluble vitamins more readily.
 The body must use water-soluble vitamins immediately because the body does not store most of them for future use.
 The body excretes most extra water-soluble vitamins in urine.
 However, excess vitamin B12 is not excreted.